RTurney/CV/README.md

 ## [Personal profile](#personal-profile):

 Junior full stack developer with an interest in both frontend and backend development.
 I have recently switched from a career in Biological sciences to software development with the aid of Makers 12-week bootcamp.
-This bootcamp has helped me advance from an interested self-taught amateur to a confident juniour developer.
+This bootcamp has helped me advance from an interested self-taught amateur to a confident junior developer.

 I am a driven and hardworking individual with a keen mind for problem solving.
 I have excellent communication skills, both written and spoken, priding myself on my ability to help others understand complex or difficult concepts.
 I am always eager to expand my existing knowledge and skillset, either through self-led learning or courses.
 I am quick to grasp new concepts and apply them to my existing skillset.
 I am always happy to meet new people and enjoy working in a team.
 I believe I am a good team member, who is always ensuring that every team member feels included and part of the team's decisions.